Getaway from City Life

-To end your night take in a show at American Music Jubilee.
+To end your night take in a show at Live@The Rudy Theatre.
 This Branson-style production entertains visitors and groups on 1-95 from New York to Miami with musical delights from '50's rock 'n' roll to classic and contemporary country, gospel, and a stirring patriotic tribute.
 The popular Christmas show starts early November and runs through the week of Christmas.

 Bentonville Battlefield State Historic Site

 Rise and shine soldier!
 It's time to head to the site of the largest Civil War Battlefield in the state of North Carolina and National Historic Landmark, Bentonville Battlefield, fought on March 19-21, 1865.
 Tour The Harper House (c.
 1850's) which functioned as a Union Field Hospital during the battle.
 Drive tours allow stops at several Civil War Trail pull-offs, and walk the confederate cemetery and Union earthworks trails.
 The museum and visitor center offers displays and interprets many artifacts from the three-day battle.
 Gift shop onsite features t-shirts, extensive book collections, and other various battlefield items.

 6601 Devil's Racetrack Rd., Four Oaks